jems-rs/jems-rs/content/posts/introducing-gwu/index.md

 }
 ```

-Contextualized logging, btw, great thing ^^, you can add it like this:
+Contextualized logging, by the way, is a great thing.
+You can add it like this:
 ```go
 log := slog.New(slog.NewTextHandler(os.Stderr, nil))